10/26/2022

 Phil Gallagher

 Yeah, I'll do the best I can.
-I mean, there's tens to a hundred different commodity breakouts.
-So I'll just give it a high level, which is what by the way, with some of the lead times coming in, it's why we're getting some more inventory, which is again, not a bad thing.
-But even start with the interconnect.
-Interconnect for most part has come down a bit, but they're still in a wide range of, I don't know, eight to 30 weeks or so, with it's improved two to eight weeks since the beginning of 2022.
+I mean, there's tens to a hundred different commodity breakouts, so I'll just give it a high-level will, which is what, by the way, with some of the lead times coming in, is why we're getting some more inventory, which is, again, not a bad thing.
+But it even starts with the interconnect.
+Interconnect, for most artists, come down a bit, but they're still in a wide range of I don't know, eight to 30 weeks or so, Will.
+It's improved two to eight weeks since the beginning of 2022.
 We don't see that happening in the defense side and aerospace side.
-We think that's gonna continue to be extended lead times in particularly in that no-arrow connector space.
-Then you go jump over to the capacitors, MLCC, the general purpose.
-Those lead times have come back to more, most notably in the mobile center, back to normal levels in the 12 to 18 weeks.
-But even in capacitors, if you look at the high capital, large size caps to go into automotive and high voltage large case size, they're still out 30 plus weeks.
-So just in the past, the connector, there's a huge range of disparity, if you will, in the lead times, which is why it's so tough to just summarize it.
-If you jump over to the semi side, you got, again, products primarily supporting consumer and compute, we're experiencing lead time reductions in that area.
-You mentioned one like IE, memory, come way down of recent.
-But demand is still outpacing in the MCUs and power discreet, for example, lead times remain in the 40 to 52 weeks.
-Things like op amps are still 40 to 52 weeks, voltage regulator is 48 to 52 weeks, programmable logic, even some programmable logic, although some of that's improved, still out anywhere from 20 to 26 weeks.
-So it's, and the controller space, as you pointed out, not much change there, 8, 16, 32 bit, pretty much across the board.
-Low end might be 20 weeks, higher end 52 to 60 weeks.
-So it's that, I'm not even, every commodity is one of the time to do that, but we do this for our customers, though, by the way, that are using the control towers and all our supply chain services.
-So we do continued update on what we see in the market across the board, and be glad to do that in a separate session for anybody on this call as well, by the way, as to what we're seeing overall.
-So hope that answers at least at a high level, it's certainly a mixed bag out there, which I think what's driving the complexity and the disparities and confusion as to what the market outlook is.
+We think that's going to continue to be extended lead times, particularly in that no-aero connector space.
+Then you go jump over to the capacitors, MLCCs, the general purpose.
+Those lead times will come back to more. most notably in the mobiles that are back to normal levels in the 12 to 18 weeks.
+But even in capacitors, if you look at the high capital large size caps that go into automotive and high voltage large case size, they're still out 30 plus weeks.
+So just in the passive connector, there's a huge range of disparity, if you will, in the lead times, which is why it's so tough to just summarize it.
+If you jump over to The SEMI side, again, products primarily supporting consumer and compute, we're experiencing lead time reductions in that area.
+You mentioned one, like memory has come way down of recent.
+But demand is still outpatient in the MCUs and power discreets, for example.
+Lead times remain in the 40 to 52 weeks.
+Things like You know, op amps are still 40 to 52 weeks.
+Voltage regulator is 48 to 52 weeks.
+Programmable logic, even some programmable logic, although some of that's improved, still has, you know, anywhere from, you know, 20 to 26 weeks.
+And the controller space, as you pointed out, not much change there.
+8, 16, 32 bit pretty much across the board.
+You know, low end might be 20 weeks, higher end 52 to 60 weeks.
+So it's that.
+I'm not going to go through every commodity at the time to do that, but we do this for our customers, though, by the way, that are using the control towers and all our supply chain services.
+So we do continued update on what we see in the market across the board.
+We'd be glad to do that in a separate session for anybody on this call as well, by the way, as to what we're seeing overall.
+I hope that answers at least at a high level.
+It's certainly a mixed bag out there, which I think what's driving the complexity and the disparities and confusion is what the market outlook is.

 speaker